K\"ahler-Einstein metrics and the K\"ahler-Ricci flow on log Fano varieties: Finite energy currents

 \begin{defi} The \emph{$\a$-invariant} of a measure $\mu\in\cM(X)$ (with respect to $\om_0$) is defined as

 \end{defi} Note that $\a_{\om_0}(\mu)>0$ implies that $\mu$ is non-pluripolar.
 We also introduce the following \emph{ad hoc} terminology.

 \begin{defi} We say that a positive measure $\mu$ on $X$ is \emph{tame} if $\mu$ puts no mass on closed analytic sets and if there exists a resolution of singularities $\pi:\tX\to X$ such that the lift $\tmu$ of $\mu$ to $\tX$ has $L^p$-density (with respect to Lebesgue measure) for some $p>1$. \end{defi} By the \emph{lift} of $\mu$, we mean the push-forward by $\pi^{-1}$ of its restriction to the Zariski open set over which $\pi$ is an isomorphism.
+Note that this is well-defined precisely because $\mu$ puts no mass on closed analytic sets.
 As we shall see, this \emph{a priori} artificial looking notion of a tame measure appears naturally in the context of log terminal singularities.

 \begin{prop} Let $\mu$ be a tame measure on $X$.
 Then $\a_{\om_0}(\mu)>0$, and for each $\f\in\pshf(X,\om_0)$ we have $e^{-\f}\in L^p(\mu)$ for all finite $p$.
 In particular, $e^{-\f}\mu$ is also tame.
 Furthermore given $p<+\infty$ and a weakly compact subset $\cK\subset\pshf(X,\om_0)$, both the identity map and the map $\f\mapsto e^{-\f}$ define continuous maps $\cK\to L^p(\mu)$. \end{prop}